-(i) For Fire Members: On October 1, 2010, fire Members received a general wage reduction of two percent.
+- (i) For Fire Members: On October 1, 2010, fire Members received a general wage reduction of two percent.
 (See Agreement Between the City of Jacksonville and the International Association of Firefighters Local 122, October 1, 2009 through September 30, 2012.)
-In the first pay period, after the prospective effective date of Ordinance 2014-386-E, which reflects a total general wage increase of at least two percent over the general wages in effect for fire Members as of October 1, 2010 (an increase which fully restores the general wage reduction of October 1, 2010) the fire Member's salary deduction will simultaneously increase to ten percent.

-(ii) For Police Members: On January 1, 2012, police Members received a general wage reduction of three percent.
+In the first pay period, after the effective date of Ordinance 2015-304-E, which reflects a total general wage increase of at least two percent over the general wages in effect for fire Members as of October 1, 2010 the fire Member's salary deduction will simultaneously increase to ten percent. - (ii) For Police Members: On January 1, 2012, police Members received a general wage reduction of three percent.
 (See Agreement Between the City of Jacksonville and the Fraternal Order of the Police, October 1, 2011 through September 30, 2014.)
-In the first pay period, after the prospective effective date of Ordinance 2014-386-E, which reflects a total general wage increase of at least two percent over the general wages in effect for police Members as of January 1, 2012 (an increase which fully restores two percent of the January 1, 2012 three percent general wage reduction) the police Member's salary deduction will simultaneously increase to ten percent.

-(2) Group II Members.
-A deduction of ten percent per annum from all salaries (base salary, longevity, City college incentive, enhanced certification pay, emergency operation and hazardous duty pay; shift differential(provided that, the shift pay included in the calculation may not exceed 125 percent of the shift pay earned during the five years prior to the beginning of the 130th pay period immediately preceding retirement, adjusted for promotion), and upgrade pay; and excluding all overtime, state incentive pay, reimbursed expenses and allowances such as cleaning/clothes allowances, and payments for unused accrued time), of all Group II Members, to be deducted in installments from each periodical paycheck of each Group II Member.
+In the first pay period, after the effective date of Ordinance 2015-304-E, which reflects a total general wage increase of at least three percent over the general wages in effect for police Members as of January 1, 2012 the police Member's salary deduction will simultaneously increase to ten percent. - annum from all salaries (base salary, longevity, City college incentive, enhanced certification pay, emergency operation and hazardous duty pay; shift differential(provided that, the shift pay included in the calculation may not exceed 125 percent of the shift pay earned during the five years prior to the beginning of the 130th pay period immediately preceding retirement, adjusted for promotion), and upgrade pay; and excluding all overtime, state incentive pay, reimbursed expenses and allowances such as cleaning/clothes allowances, and payments for unused accrued time), of all Group II Members, to be deducted in installments from each periodical paycheck of each Group II Member.
 The foregoing ten percent per annum salary deduction shall also apply during the BACKDROP period described in Section 121.211 for all eligible Group II Members who elect the BACKDROP.